Simpler and More Productive Proposal Reviews

 How can I get what I need from my reviewers the first time?

-In the next 1200 words I’ll do my best to share what I have learned from way too many difficult proposal efforts I have been part of over the years.
+In the next 1400 words I’ll do my best to share what I have learned from way too many difficult proposal efforts I have been part of over the years.
+The keys:

 The first thing needed for a successful color team review is a detailed proposal strategy -- which you set to paper before you put pen to paper for the proposal-- which in turn was based on a solid pre-proposal capture strategy.
 Specifically,

-You have a solid compliance matrix (blog planned for July) so your reviewers don't waste time pulling scores of “wills, shalls and musts” out of the RFP
+· You have a solid compliance matrix so your reviewers don't waste time pulling scores of “wills, shalls and musts” out of the RFP

 Who should be in on the Pink Team Review?
 The reviewers are often the writing team reviewing each other’s sections.
 This is certainly a good way for each section writer to get a better idea of what is going on in the rest of the proposal.
 However, you must to make sure you have others in the mix who can challenge you on the choices made to date.
 All the writers have presumably bought into the capture strategy, but this naturally hampers their objectivity as reviewers; your most valuable reviewers will not necessarily be writers, but those who know the customer, the technical subject matter and the RFP – mostly, in that order.